project-alice-assistant/docs/docs/setup/room-configuration.md

 - AliceSatellite: Required to create satellites.
 Clicking a satellite will toggle the hotword and the icon shows its current state
 - Tasmota: Switches, Thermometers, Sensors
 - RandomIpDevice: Every device that has an IP address, or even websites you want to check or visit.
 The icon shows if the device is reachable and a click will open the supplied link.
 - HomeAssistant: Bring your HomeAssistant devices over to Alice.
-Although you can't add the devices manually, the :skill: will import your devices and you can arrange them in your map!
-Outside of MyHome a whole lot of more functions await in this :skill: !
+Although you can't add the devices manually, the :skill: will import your devices, and you can arrange them in your map!
+Outside MyHome a lot more functions await in this :skill: !
 - Vacuum: Add and control your Vacuum.
 Link it to the rooms it is responsible for and setup everything that is required.
 (Currently only for Roborock :( )

 By adding a device, you only create an empty dummy for now - to give it life, you have to configure it.
 Before we do so, let's link it to all the related locations.